failmap/failmap/docs/source/topics/stacking_pattern.md

 .

 ## Why stacking?
 We needed a very quick way to retrieve historical data, preferably in a single query.
 For example: "What Urls exist on 1 january 2017?", with an anwer in a split second.

+Urls on the internet get published, pulled and republished with different content.
+We're able to show that using this solution.

+Do note that this is not a solution to see "ALL" changes ever made to the data: it is not an auditing system.
+That could still be implemented on top of this solution.

+There are several patterns that make it able to browse through history.
+Another obvious example would be "shadow tables" or a "shadow database".

+The biggest downside of a shadow solution is maintenance on these tables and actively creating a legacy codebase (or the ability to understand older models).
+We've decided that this would result in even more complications than stacking: we are forcing ourselves to work with a single model of a URL instead of several, all of which might have different formats.

+Another way to retain history is to use a stacking pattern where the administration is done in a separate table.
+Only by using a join you would be able to see what is the current information.
+This solution often uses similar begin and end datetime columns.
+It also has a status flag/column and given it's an extra table, some additional columns can be added for administrative purposes.
+Such a table should be made for every history entity.

+## Stacking / History Support in Django?
-Django itself does not support such queries: it does have latest and earliest for single record results.
-That does work but is much, much slower (although more readable).
+Django itself does not support stacking queries: it does have latest and earliest for single record results.
+An iterative approach does work perfectly but is much, much slower (although more readable).

 The best solution would be Django having support for returning the latest as a set, we're going to use our solution.
-(And ask the Django community to take a look at it, in the hope they annihilate our solution with something much easier and better.
+(And ask the Django community to take a look at it, in the hope they annihilate our solution with something much easier, faster and overall better.)
-)

 A runner-up to solve this problem is "Django Simple History".
 It does seem to have support for history, but it doesn't show if it also supports queries like the ones we're using here.

-Finally: Urls on the internet get published, pulled and republished with different content.
-We're able to show that using this solution.

 ## What is this stacking?